Ron Livingston

 Ron Livingston Bio

-Ronald Joseph Livingston (born June 5, 1967) is an American actor whose work spans film, television and stage.
-He is best known for his leading role as Peter Gibbons in Office Space and for portraying Captain Lewis Nixon III in the HBO miniseries Band of Brothers; his career began in 1992 and has included both independent films and prominent television series.
+Ronald Joseph Livingston (born June 5, 1967) is an American actor whose career spans film, television, and stage work over more than three decades.
+He is widely recognized for his leading role as Peter Gibbons in the cult comedy Office Space (1999) and for his portrayal of Captain Lewis Nixon III in the HBO miniseries Band of Brothers (2001).
+Beyond those signature parts, Livingston has built a steady on-screen presence through character roles in acclaimed projects including Swingers (1996), Adaptation (2002), The Conjuring (2013), James White (2015), and Tully (2018), as well as the series Boardwalk Empire (2013), Loudermilk (2017–2020), and A Million Little Things (2018–2023).

 Early Life and Background

-Ronald Joseph Livingston was born in Cedar Rapids, Iowa, to Kurt Livingston, an aerospace electronics engineer, and Linda Rinas, a Lutheran pastor.
-He grew up in a family with two brothers and one sister; his younger brother John Livingston is also an actor and his sister Jennifer Livingston worked in local television news.
+Livingston was born in Cedar Rapids, Iowa, to Kurt Livingston, an aerospace electronics engineer, and Linda Rinas, a Lutheran pastor.
+He grew up alongside two brothers and one sister in a household shaped by engineering, faith, and public service.
+His younger brother, John Livingston, is also an actor, and his sister, Jennifer Livingston, along with her husband Mike Thompson, worked as television news personalities at WKBT-DT in La Crosse, Wisconsin.

 Ron Livingston Career